fundefined-llc/Explore-The-World/README.md

 `Explore The World` is an app designed to teach world geography in a fun and engaging way.
-It makes use of competative play via a game (expedition) and spaced repetition via its memorization mode to help users learn the location of countries around the world.
+It makes use of competative play via a game (expedition) and spaced repetition via its memorization mode to help users learn the location of countries around the globe.

 In the future new map packs will be offered to help users learn locations within countries.